-The South Australian June Long Weekend is here!
-And with COVID-19 restrictions still in place we thought we’d make it easy for you to find something to do.
-It’s not too late to book a camping trip, or you could plan a family bushwalk, bike ride, visit a new playground or just stay in and get through that list of must see family movies you didn’t finish during iso or get busy in the garden.
+The South Australian June Long Weekend is around the corner!
+We love bringing you the best ideas for how to spend that time with the kids and have dropped some ideas here to make it easy for you to find something to do.
+It’s not too late to book a June long weekend camping trip, or you could plan a family bushwalk, bike ride, visit a new playground, get through a list of classic family movies you never get around to watching, get stuck in to the garden or get busy in the kitchen with the kids (that’s code for they make mess and you clean up – you have been warned).

-Some of the businesses below will require booking so please click the links for more info.
+Some of the businesses below will require booking so please click the links for long weekend more info and inspo below.

 Nangawooka is a small 5 acre reserve on the main Victor Harbor road not far from McCracken Golf Club. (corner of Waterport Road and Adelaide-Victor Harbor Rd) Visit the reserve in May or June at night and you might be lucky enough to spy a ghost mushroom!

-Back and ready to set sail!
-The South Australian Maritime Museum will be reopening from Friday 5 June.
+Get ready to set sail this June Long Weekend!
+The South Australian Maritime Museum is a great example of a hands on museum the kids will actually enjoy!
 Explore and learn about the people who worked on the shore, the sea life beyond it and get a feel of what it was like when Port Adelaide was a working port.

-Marvel at our white pointer shark jaw and dolphin skeleton, take a peek at our replica 1830s, 1910s and 1950s ship cabins and don’t miss out on the chance to catch our Play School exhibition, extended until 16 August!
+Marvel at the white pointer shark jaw and dolphin skeleton, take a peek at our replica 1830s, 1910s and 1950s ship cabins and don’t miss out on the chance to climb the Port Adelaide Light House – included in the affordable entry price!

 After 10 weeks of temporary closure, the Art Gallery of South Australia will reopen its doors to the public at 10am on Friday 5 June and continue operating from 10am – 5pm daily.